 Members noted that applications had already been received and would be approved once Cabinet had agreed the new policy.
-Once the applications were approved, a public register would be produced as part of the new policy requirements.
-The Housing Standards Senior Manager stated that there were currently four sites within the Broadland District Council area, reiterating that the policy did not cover holiday and private family areas.
-He added that there was also the potential to charge an annual fee through the new regulations.
+Once approved, a public register would be produced as part of the new policy requirements.
+The Housing Standards Senior Manager stated that there was also the potential to charge an annual fee through the new regulations.
 Officers confirmed that this was not currently being considered as it had already been incorporated under the existing 2013 Mobile Home Act.
+Officers further explained that an annual inspection of each site would take place to make sure conditions were upheld and would be covered by the original fee application charges.

-Officers then answered questions from members.
-With regard to a rejected application, it was noted that there were other options for the site owner to consider, including nominating a site manager to make an application.
-Officers further explained that, if an application was rejected or approved with conditions, the applicant would have 28 days to provide representation.
+In response to a question regarding the procedures in place if an application was rejected, it was noted that there were other options for the site owner to consider, including nominating a site manager to make an application.
+Officers further explained that if an application was rejected or approved with conditions, the applicant would have 28 days to make representations.
 The application would then escalate to the Assistant Director for review.
-If the recommendation was upheld, the applicant could then go through a formal appeal.
+If the original recommendation was upheld, the applicant could then go through a formal appeal which would be held as a property tribunal through the Government.